-David A. MacLeod^{a} Hannah L. Cloke^{bc}, Florian Pappenberger^d and Antje Weisheimer^{de}
+David A. MacLeod,^a Hannah L. Cloke,^{b,c} Florian Pappenberger^d and Antje Weisheimer^{d,e}

-^aAtmospheric, Oceanic and Planetary Physcis, Deptartment of Physics, University of Oxford, Oxford, UK ^bDepartment of Geography and Environmental Science, University of Reading, UK

-^cDepartment of Meteorology, University of Reading, UK

-^dEuropean Centre for Medium-Range Weather Forecasts, Reading, UK
+^aAtmospheric, Oceanic and Planetary Physcis, Department of Physics, University of Oxford, UK ^bDepartment of Geography and Environmental Science, University of Reading, UK ^cDepartment of Meteorology, University of Reading, UK ^dEuropean Centre for Medium-Range Weather Forecasts, Reading, UK

-^eDepartment of Physics, National Centre for Atmospheric Science (NCAS), University of Oxford, Oxford, UK
+^eDepartment of Physics, National Centre for Atmospheric Science (NCAS), University of Oxford, UK

-Correspondence to: Department of Physics, Clarendon Lab, Parks Road, Oxford, OX1 3PU, UK E-mail: macleod@atm.ox.ac.uk
+Correspondence to: D. A. MacLeod, Department of Physics, Clarendon Lab, Parks Road, Oxford, OX1 3PU, UK.
+E-mail: macleod@atm.ox.ac.uk

-Methods to explicitly represent uncertainties in weather and climate models have been developed and refined over the past decade, and have reduced biases and improved forecast skill when implemented in the atmospheric component of models.
-These methods have not yet been applied to the land surface component of models.
-Since the land surface is strongly coupled to the atmospheric state at certain times and in certain places (such as the European summer of 2003), improvements in the representation of land surface uncertainty may potentially lead to improvements in atmospheric forecasts for such events.
+Methods to represent uncertainties in weather and climate models explicitly have been developed and refined over the past decade and have reduced biases and improved forecast skill when implemented in the atmospheric component of models.
+These methods have not yet been applied to the land-surface component of models.
+Since the land surface is strongly coupled to the atmospheric state at certain times and in certain places (such as the European summer of 2003), improvements in the representation of land-surface uncertainty may potentially lead to improvements in atmospheric forecasts for such events.

-Here we analyse seasonal retrospective forecasts for 1981-2012 performed with the European Centre for Medium-Range Weather Forecasts' (ECMWF) coupled ensemble forecast model.
-We consider two methods of incorporating uncertainty into the land surface model (H-TESSEL): stochastic perturbation of tendencies, and static perturbation of key soil parameters.
+Here we analyze seasonal retrospective forecasts for 1981-2012 performed with the European Centre for Medium-Range Weather Forecasts (ECMWF) coupled ensemble forecast model.
+We consider two methods of incorporating uncertainty into the land-surface model (H-TESSEL): stochastic perturbation of tendencies and static perturbation of key soil parameters.

-We find that the perturbed parameter approach considerably improves the forecast of extreme air temperature for summer 2003, through better representation of negative soil moisture anomalies and upward sensible heat flux.
-Averaged across all the reforecasts the perturbed parameter experiment shows relatively little impact on the mean bias, suggesting perturbations of at least this magnitude can be applied to the land surface without any degradation of model climate.
+We find that the perturbed parameter approach improves the forecast of extreme air temperature for summer 2003 considerably, through better representation of negative soilmoisture anomalies and upward sensible heat flux.
+Averaged across all the reforecasts, the perturbed parameter experiment shows relatively little impact on the mean bias, suggesting perturbations of at least this magnitude can be applied to the land surface without any degradation of model climate.
 There is also little impact on skill averaged across all reforecasts and some evidence of overdispersion for soil moisture.

 The stochastic tendency experiments show a large overdispersion for the soil temperature fields, indicating that the perturbation here is too strong.
-There is also some indication that the forecast of the 2003 warm event is improved for the stochastic experiments, however the improvement is not as large as observed for the perturbed parameter experiment.
+There is also some indication that the forecast of the 2003 warm event is improved for the stochastic experiments; however, the improvement is not as large as observed for the perturbed parameter experiment.

-Key Words: Seasonal climate, climate models, forecasting, uncertainty, land surface
+Key Words: seasonal climate; climate models; forecasting; uncertainty; land surface